 ">compensation

-expenses for using the services of urban public transport (in the amount of half the cost of a single monthly ticket - 1,385 rubles);
+expenses for using the services of city public transport (in the amount of half the cost of a single monthly travel ticket - 1,385 rubles);

-• The basis for the payment of material assistance is the provision of a certificate of incapacity for work of the established form, issued to the employment department of the Employment Center of the city of Moscow.
+• The basis for payment of financial assistance is the provision of a certificate of incapacity for work of the established form, issued to the employment department of the Moscow Employment Center.

-Financial assistance during the period of temporary disability of the unemployed is accrued for the actual number of calendar days of disability, based on the amount of 850 rubles per day.
+Financial assistance during the period of temporary incapacity for work of an unemployed person is accrued for the actual number of calendar days of incapacity for work, based on the amount of 850 rubles per day.

-during the period of temporary disability of an unemployed person who has lost the right to unemployment benefits;
+during the period of temporary incapacity for work of an unemployed person who has lost the right to unemployment benefits;

-• One-time material assistance in the form of cash payments is provided to an unemployed citizen in the event of the death of a member of his family or to one of the family members of the unemployed in the event of the death of the unemployed himself.
+• One-time financial assistance in the form of cash payments is provided to an unemployed citizen in the event of the death of a member of his family or to one of the family members of the unemployed in the event of the death of the unemployed person.

-To pay a one-time financial assistance to an unemployed citizen, the following documents are required:
+To pay one-time financial assistance to an unemployed citizen, the following documents are required:

 • written statement;

-• a copy of the family member's death certificate.
+• a copy of the death certificate of a family member.

 The amount of one-time financial assistance is 4900 rubles.
-For assistance, please contact the Employment Center of the city of Moscow.
+To receive assistance, you should contact the Moscow Employment Center.

-in the event of the death of a family member of the unemployed person, as well as to one of the family members of the unemployed person in the event of the death of the unemployed person himself;
+in the event of the death of a family member of the unemployed, as well as one of the family members of the unemployed in the event of the death of the unemployed;

-• financial support during Additional material support is provided to the unemployed during the entire period of their participation in paid public works or temporary employment.
-Payments are made monthly if the employer provides the employment center with documents containing information about who took part in the work and how long he worked.
+• financial support during Additional material support is provided to the unemployed during the entire period of their participation in paid public work or temporary employment.
+Payments are made monthly if the employer provides documents to the employment center containing information about who took part in the work and how long they worked.

-For this type of assistance, you should contact the Employment Center of the city of Moscow.
+To receive this type of assistance, you should contact the Moscow Employment Center.

-The amount of additional material support is calculated in proportion to the hours worked, including periods of temporary disability.
-Provided that the full monthly balance of working hours is worked out, it should not exceed 80% of the subsistence minimum for the able-bodied population established in Moscow.
+The amount of additional financial support is calculated in proportion to the time worked, including periods of temporary disability.
+Provided that the full monthly balance of working time is worked out, it should not exceed 80% of the subsistence minimum for the working population established in Moscow.

-Unemployed citizens experiencing difficulties in finding work, taking part in temporary employment and having dependents, are additionally paid material support for each dependent at the expense of the city budget in the amount of not more than 80% of the subsistence minimum for the able-bodied population established in Moscow.
+Unemployed citizens who have difficulty finding work, who take part in temporary employment and who have dependents, are additionally paid financial support for each dependent from the city budget in an amount not exceeding 80% of the subsistence level for the working population established in Moscow.

 .

-Unemployment benefit supplement, as well as reimbursement of expenses for urban transport, is not made during:
+Additional payment to unemployment benefits, as well as compensation for expenses for public transport, is not made during:

 • maternity leave;

-• departure of the unemployed from the place of permanent residence in connection with training in evening and correspondence institutions of vocational education;
+• departure of an unemployed person from his place of permanent residence in connection with studying in evening and correspondence vocational education institutions;

-• conscription of the unemployed for military training, involvement in activities related to preparation for military service with the performance of public duties.
+• calling up the unemployed for military training, involving in activities related to preparation for military service, with the performance of government duties.

-In order for a citizen to be recognized as unemployed in our state, it is required:
+In order for a citizen to be recognized as unemployed in our state, the following is required:

-• be an able-bodied citizen who does not have a job, as well as earnings;
+• be an able-bodied citizen who does not have a job or income;

-• be registered with the Employment Service for the purpose of looking for some kind of permanent job, while looking for work, and also be ready to start it at any time.
+• be registered with the employment service for the purpose of searching for any permanent work, while looking for work, and also be ready to start work at any time.

-Unemployment benefit in 2014 is determined as a percentage of the average earnings paid for the last three months at the last workplace of a citizen.
-But it should be noted that prerequisite is that within twelve months prior to obtaining the status of unemployed, a citizen is obliged to be registered in a paid job for at least twenty-six weeks and, at the same time, on full-time employment conditions.
+Unemployment benefits in 2014 are determined as a percentage of the average earnings paid in the last three months at the citizen’s last job.
+But it should be noted that prerequisite is that during the twelve months before receiving unemployed status, a citizen must be employed for at least twenty-six weeks in paid work and, at the same time, on full-time employment terms.

 When is unemployment benefit paid?

-Unemployment benefits in 2014, as before, are paid monthly, but cannot be paid more than twelve months within eighteen months.
-In this case, twelve months are not meant in a row, but in total.
-If a citizen does not have time to get a job during these eighteen months, then he can apply for re-payment of this type of benefit, while the period of its payment should not exceed twenty-four months within thirty-six.
+Unemployment benefits in 2014, as before, are paid monthly, but cannot be paid for more than twelve months in a period of eighteen months.
+In this case, it does not mean twelve months in a row, but in total.
+If a citizen does not have time to get a job during these eighteen months, then he can apply for repeated payment of this type of benefit, and the period of its payment should not exceed twenty-four months within thirty-six.

-Unemployment benefits may be terminated if a citizen:
+Payment of unemployment benefits may stop if a citizen:

 • ceased to be considered unemployed, that is, got a job;